yunsonbai/ysab/README-ENGLISH.md

       -urlfile /tmp/urls.txt
 ```

+* Note: -urlsfile is the key parameter for sending requests with different parameters.
+For details of the file, please refer to examples/post_urls.txt and examples/get_urls.txt

 ## Some examples
 * e1: ysab -n 900 -r 2 -u http://10.10.10.10:8080/test
 * e2: ysab -n 900 -urlsfile ./examples/get_urls.txt